-The evidence that will be used is FAIR testing and other formative classroom assessments across the curriculum.
+The evidence that will be used is FAIR testing, IBPT testing, and other formative classroom assessments across the curriculum.

 G3.
 The Horizons community will increase positive relationships in order to increase student attendance, student time on task, and instructional time to reduce discipline referrals and out of school suspensions therefore increasing student achievement.
+This goal supports the PCSB District Strategic Plan: A.1 Student Achievement; C.1 Safe & Secure Environment; D.3 Staff Learning & Growth; and E.3 & E.4 Support & Resources.